 Interest incurred on the financial liability is on a fixed rate basis whilst the amount receivable from the available-for-sale financial asset yields a fixed margin over this rate by 1.3 basis points, in order to cover operating expenses of the Company.
-For this reason, and the fact that any change in interest rates is not likely to have material impact on the fair value of the available-for-sale financial asset, a change in interest rates would therefore have no net impact on the Company's results and equity.
+For this reason, a change in interest rates would therefore have no net impact on the Company's financial performance and equity.
 The holders of the Capital Notes ultimately bear the interest rate risk.